All Episodes

 It is.

-Just go find go get any like you can go find one at a library anywhere, like in an old one, and look through that shit, and there's so many just random ass world records.
+Just go find one at a library anywhere, like an old one, and look through that shit.

-Imagine like being at a party, like, that's me.
+Imagine like being at a party.

-World class cockroach eater.
+World-class cockroach eater.

 Yeah, dude.